When the Price of Gas Goes Up … Remember Why

 I think of this as a performance improvement program for our economy.

-I think we ALL should be doing all we can to turn things around and that includes the politicians in Washington.
+I think we ALL should be doing all we can to turn things around, and that includes the politicians in Washington.

 If they don’t – we suffer.
 People should remember who did what when the price of oil goes back up to record levels.
 Big oil companies are often portrayed as robber barons.
 But the truth is that our own energy policy (crafted by politicians and bureaucrats in Washington, DC) is the real issue.
-If we don’t remember what politicians in DC do that cause the crises … they will never be held accountable.
+If we don’t remember what politicians in DC do that causes the crises … they will never be held accountable.

 – – –